-I'm the breeder behind White Diamond Retrievers in the Heartland located in Oklahoma City, OK.
+I'm Diana B., the breeder behind White Diamond Retrievers in the Heartland located in Oklahoma City, OK.
 Our dogs are bred for health and temperament.
 We are dedicated to providing our families with wonderful, healthy family pets.
 Many of our pups are chosen for therapy or service dogs.
 Located in the heart of America, Oklahoma.
 Puppies were born December 7, 2023.
 Ready for their new homes on February 2, 2024.

-What makes Diana’s program special
+What makes your program special?

 Diana with her two amazing daughters raise and love these beautiful Golden Retriever puppies in their home.
 Not only is it a great opportunity to teach her children about caring for dogs but also allows the girls to learn the stepping stones into becoming responsible, loving, caring young adults.
 The puppies are very socialized and loved.